-7.2 THIRTEENTH CHEQUE
+6.2 THIRTEENTH CHEQUE

 The thirteenth cheque is available to all other employees that do not qualify for participation in the STI.

-Thirteenth cheques are firstly dependent on whether the Company achieves the requisite financial performance parameters set by the Board.
+Thirteenth cheques are dependent on whether the Company achieves the requisite financial performance parameters set by the Board.
 If Spur's financial performance parameters are achieved, the thirteenth cheques are then based on each individuals' annual performance and KPI results.
 Depending on the extent to which financial performance parameters are met, a full or partial thirteenth cheque may be declared.
-Each individual's participation is limited to a maximum of one month's CTC (excluding travel allowance), but may be reduced depending on individual performance during the year under review.
+Each individual's participation is limited to a maximum of one month's CTC, but may be reduced depending on individual performance during the year under review.
 Thirteenth cheques are proposed by the relevant line managers, reviewed and recommended by the group HR executive, CFO and COO, and reviewed and approved by the CEO.

-7.3 LONG-TERM INCENTIVES (NEW)
+6.3 LONG-TERM INCENTIVES

-Overview
+6.3.1 Overview

-Two new LTIs have been approved for the 2021 financial year onwards, namely the SAR 2020 and RSP 2020 (collectively "the New LTIs").
-The New LTIs contemplate three instruments, namely share appreciation rights ("SARs"), conditional shares and forfeitable shares.
+Two new LTIs were approved for the 2021 financial year onwards, namely the SAR 2020 and RSP 2020 (collectively the New LTIs).

+The New LTIs provide for three instruments, namely share appreciation rights (SARs), conditional shares and forfeitable shares.

 The instruments can be awarded in various ways, namely as appreciation awards, performance awards, retention awards or bonus awards (matching or deferral).

 No new awards will be made under the previously used SAR 2016 and FSP 2016, but existing awards will run their course.

-Award types
+6.3.2 Award types

-SAR 2020
+6.3.2.1 SAR 2020

 Appreciation awards - these awards will take the form of SARs awarded under the SAR 2020.
-SARs will vest after a predetermined vesting period subject to continued employment and may be subject to forward-looking corporate performance conditions.
+SARs will vest after a predetermined vesting period subject to continued employment and may be subject to forwardlooking corporate performance conditions.
 Vested SARs can be exercised during an exercise period.